benwaffle/the-vala-manual/scope_and_naming.md

 -   For names in other scopes entirely, or that are less deeply nested than the current, use the fully qualified name (starting from the global scope.)

-There are some intricacies of scopes described elsewhere in this documentation.
-See [Classes](http://wiki.gnome.org/action/show/Projects/Vala/Manual/Export/Vala/Manual/Classes#) for how scopes are managed for inherited classes.
+There are some intricacies of scopes described elsewhere in this document.
+See [Classes](http://wiki.gnome.org/action/show/Projects/Vala/Manual/Export/Vala/Manual/Classes#) for how scopes are managed by inherited classes.

 Vala will lookup names assuming first that they are not fully qualified.
 If a fully qualified name can be partially matched locally, or in a parent scope that is not the global scope, the compilation will fail.
 To avoid problems with this, do not reuse names from the global scope in other scopes.

 There is one special scope qualifier that can be used to avoid the problem described in the previous paragraph.
-Prefixing an identifier with `global::` will instruct the compiler to only attempt to find the identifier in the global scope, skipping all earlier searching.
+Prefixing an identifier with `global::` will instruct the compiler to only attempt to find the identifier in the global scope.